Papers: [Patent of Arms]

 Most of the documents have been drafted on paper, of a type comparable to that used throughout the 16th century, being a high-rag content paper and with a textured, rather than glazed surface (Leedham-Green).
 The most readily available modern approximation is watercolour paper of a reasonable weight (180gsm) and of archival quality.
 The other material used is parchmentine, a vegetable alternative to parchment/vellum that, these days, is more readily available and affordable than true vellum.
 This was recommended to me by Mistress Roheisa le Sarjent (Laurel in C&I) as a suitable approximation.

 The paints used are goache, generally recommended as suitable modern equivalents capable of producing a period-looking result in illuminations and illustrations.
-The ink is a plain black delivered primarily via calligraphy fountain pen.
-I used the latter rather than a dip pen as this was my first major scribal work; further practice will be necessary to perfect a dip pen production.
-Clearly a dip pen with waterproof ink would be a better approach, as I ended up having to use a fixative spray to protect the results.
+The ink is a plain black initially delivered via calligraphy fountain pen and, as I progressed, vai various dib pens with different nibs depending on the hand I was using.

 Back to top